erajka/refactored-couscous/x_team_rules.md

 ## How we will back up each other to ensure that deadlines are not missed
-Keep close contact and create a very open environment so people feel comfortable asking for help.
+Keep close contact and create a very open environment so everyone feels comfortable asking for help.
 We want to be finished with the project before the deadline approaches.